logdna/logdna-browser/README.md

 ## Failures

 If there are failures when sending log lines to LogDNA the logger will attempt to retry sending the logs up to 30 times.
-After 30 failures the Browser Logger will attempt to store log lines in the browsers local storage.
-Once the browser is refreshed (for SPA) or a new page is loaded (standard web app) then the app will reattempt to send the logs.
-If for some reason local storage is disabled or not available log lines will be dropped.

-## Offline

-The LogDNA Browser Logger will check if the browser is online via `navigator.onLine`.
-If this return false, then the Logger will attempt to store log lines in local storage and will resend when the browser come back online.

 ## Debug helpers